lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “Project Gutenberg selects etexts targeted a bit on the "bang for the buck" philosophy ... we choose etexts we hope extremely large portions of the audience will want and use frequently.
 We are constantly asked to prepare etext from out of print editions of esoteric materials, but this does not provide for usage by the audience we have targeted, 99% of the general public.”
 (Hart “History and Philosophy”)

+## 2.5.
+OCR ##

 How accurate does OCR need to be?
 This depends on how the OCR will then be used.